commercetools/commercetools-sync-java/docs/usage/SHOPPING_LIST_SYNC.md

 ##### batchSize
-A number that could be used to set the batch size with which shopping lists are fetched and processed, as shopping lists are obtained from the target project on commercetools platform in batches for better performance.
-The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding shopping lists from the target project on commercetools platform in a single request.
+A number that could be used to set the batch size with which shopping lists are fetched and processed, as shopping lists are obtained from the target project on the commercetools platform in batches for better performance.
+The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding shopping lists from the target project on the commercetools platform in a single request.
 Playing with this option can slightly improve or reduce processing speed.
 If it is not set, the default batch size is 50 for shopping list sync.

 ````java
 final ShoppingListSyncOptions shoppingListSyncOptions =